ludovic-estival/tcg-collection/README.md

 - Track price of valuable or selected cards
 - Show evolution of prices for the collection
 - Show number of cards by rarity :white_check_mark:
-- Adapt the app to support all TCG via a settings file
+- Database can support all TCG games
-- Add account connection
+- Add account connection and registration :white_check_mark:

 ### How to use: